-Level 2 City & Guilds Award in Introductory Welding Skills in MMA
+Level 2 City & Guilds Award in Intermediate Welding Skills in MMA

 The qualifications at Level 2 are designed for those wishing to build on introductory skills acquired at Level 1.
 If you have worked or currently work in the industry and are looking to refresh your skills, progress or change employer, this qualification will give you the evidence you need to show you are capable of increasing your job prospects.